ConstantinosCharalambous/comodulation/README.md

 Affiliation: Imperial College London, UK.
 This research is in support of InSight Contribution Number 170.

 Colormaps used in MATLAB obtained from: Stephen Cobeldick (2020).
 MatPlotLib Perceptually Uniform Colormaps (https://www.mathworks.com/matlabcentral/fileexchange/62729-matplotlib-perceptually-uniform-colormaps), MATLAB Central File Exchange.
 Retrieved November 24, 2020.
+See https://ai.googleblog.com/2019/08/turbo-improved-rainbow-colormap-for.html for the turbo colormap.